Day One: Enjoy food and drink in Central London

 Alternatively, walk through the golden gates into Chinatown to get some of the finest Asian food around: from dim sum at Golden Dragon or Cantonese fine-dining at Plum Valley, to Pan Asian fusions at nearby FuLuShou.

 You’re also in the perfect place to test some of the city’s best bars afterwards.
-Iconic jazz bar Ronnie Scott's is a good place for a relaxing end to the night, or if you feel like a change of scene, you’re not far from Leicester Square, where Scoff & Banter has an impressive cocktail menu to work through.
+Iconic jazz bar Ronnie Scott's is a good place for a relaxing end to the night, or if you feel like a change of scene, you’re not far from Leicester Square, where Mexican and Peruvian eatery Leicester Square Kitchen has an impressive cocktail menu to work through.

 Day Two: Discover places to eat in South London